chiro-hiro/thedivine/README.md

     return immortal
 ```

 We restrict normal account to trigger smart contract to prevent manipulation, the only way to trigger it is through a deployed smart contract.
-As long as there are many users of TheDivine we could able to maintenance an immortality chain of entropy.
+As long as there are many users of TheDivine we could able to maintenance an immortal chain of entropy.

 ## Implementation